 If you’re overweight, it’s also vital in order to lose weight through diet and exercise as obesity increases the risk and the complications of hypertension.
 While aerobic exercise is ideal, there are other forms of exercise that promote heart health.
 Consider performing yoga or strength training exercises along with aerobic exercise and cardio.

 Controlling what you put into your body is another way to treat and prevent essential hypertension.
 It’s important to eat foods that are low in cholesterol and fats.
 One way you can do this is to increase the number of vegetables and fruits you incorporate into your weekly meals.
 Stock up on leafy greens, beets, low-fat dairy, bananas, fish with omega-3s, and focus on lowering your sodium and fat intake.

 Other lifestyle changes to make include reducing stress and limiting alcohol intake to one drink a day.
 It’s also important to quit smoking as this can increase the risk of high blood pressure.

 There are also medications that can help treat essential hypertension, but it’s likely that your doctor will encourage lifestyle changes first.
 Talk to your doctor about essential hypertension and possible medications to take to help treat it.

-High blood pressure can result in serious declines in health and in some cases life threatning.
+High blood pressure can result in serious declines in health and in some cases life threatening.
 The risks are increased with essential hypertension as it can be difficult to recognize and go unnoticed for years.